xyderos/design-patterns-cpp/readme.md

 Generate objects from a superclass via an interface in order to provide flexibility

+## Issue

+* You want to add extensibility but you are coupled with the class code

 ## Reasoning

 Replace direct construction via the **use_the_generator** member function (src/factory.h).